zammad/zammad-user-documentation/advanced/time-accounting.rst

 Zammad supports detailed time accounting to help administrators keep track of how much time you spend on any given ticket, customer or client organization.
-If the time accounting is enabled, a dialog appear each time you update a ticket.
+If the time accounting is enabled, a dialog appears each time you update a ticket.
 There you can enter how much time you spent on it.

 This feature is optional.
 If you don't see it whenever you update a